 This thesis describes a token-based transaction protocol and its implementation on the Kotlin-IPv8 protocol stack.
 The protocol allows funds to be spent in an offline setting and guarantees retroactive fraud detection.
-During the performance analysis of our prototype we found that Kotlin-IPv8 in its current state is unable to properly fulfill the requirements for a European CBDC.

-Further improvements to Kotlin-IPv8 are necessary; especially in the fields of data transfer and cryptography.
-The implemented prototype also requires improvements, not least with regards to anonymity, throughput, and decentralization.
+The performance analysis of our prototype shows various areas where Kotlin-IPv8 can be improved, especially in the field of data transfer.
+The implemented prototype also requires improvements, not least with regards to anonymity and throughput.